chadmf/aap_on_crc/README.md

 ### AAP Memory Requirements

 The AAP operator by default assigns 2gib to each container.
-Due to this your deployment of AAP may fail with 12gib you can see the failuere under pods in the Ansible Automation Project like this:
+Due to this your deployment of AAP may fail with only 12gib assigned to CRC.
+You can see the failure under pods in the Ansible Automation Project like this:

 ![pod_failure](images/podfailure.png)

 To fix this you had a few options: